Consular nonreviewability

-Consular nonreviewability (sometimes written as consular non-reviewability, and also called consular absolutism) refers to the doctrine in immigration law in the United States where the visa decisions made by United States consular officers (Foreign Service officers working for the United States Department of State) cannot be challenged in the United States judicial system.
-It is closely related to the plenary power doctrine that immunizes from judicial review the substantive immigration decisions of the United States Congress and the executive branch of the United States government.
+Consular nonreviewability (sometimes written as consular non-reviewability, and also called consular absolutism) refers to the common law doctrine in United States immigration and nationality law whereby the visa decisions made by United States consular officers working for the United States Department of State are presumed to be not subject to judicial review.

-Since the alien denied entry at a consulate abroad was not subject to the jurisdiction of the United States, it is not a priori clear whether the alien has standing to sue in the US justice system.
-However, the principle of consular nonreviewability goes further than simply denying aliens standing; it also creates a strong presumption against judicial review of consular decisions requested by United States citizens and residents affected by them.
+It is closely related to the plenary power doctrine that immunizes from judicial review the substance of United States immigration and nationality law.

 Distinction between Department of State decisions, USCIS decisions, and ICE/CBP immigration enforcement decisions

 Consular nonreviewability specifically applies to decisions made by consular officers representing the United States in other countries, who are employees of the United States Department of State.
 It does not apply to decisions made by United States Citizenship and Immigration Services.

 For many immigrant and non-immigrant visas, the approval of a petition or application from the USCIS is a prerequisite for obtaining the visa.
 However, the visa may be denied despite the USCIS application having been approved, and consular nonreviewability insulates such decisions from challenge.
 For instance, in the case of Kerry v.
 Din (2015) the applicant whose visa was denied had gotten USCIS approval through a Form I-130 filed by his wife, but his visa was nonetheless denied and the United States government claimed that detailed explanation of the reason of denial was not necessary.

 Consular nonreviewability also does not apply to decisions made by U.S. Customs and Border Protection officers when deciding whether to allow an alien to enter or not enter the United States at a designated port of entry, or to immigration enforcement actions taken by U.S. Immigration and Customs Enforcement.
 However, in practice, the avenues of legal redress for the actions of these agencies are limited, owing to the plenary power doctrine.